pcmarts/Collab-Room-Telegram-App/docs/database/README.md

 3. Users can apply to multiple collaborations
 4. Each collaboration belongs to a specific user and company
 5. Applications link users to collaborations they're interested in
-6. Users can swipe on multiple collaborations (recorded in the swipes table)
+6. Users can create requests for collaborations (recorded in the unified requests table)
-7. When both users swipe right on each other's collaborations, a match is created
+7. When a host accepts a request, the status changes to 'accepted' creating a match
-8. Each match connects a host (collaboration creator) with a requester (user who swiped right)
+8. Each request connects a host (collaboration creator) with a requester (user who made the request)

 ## Database Migrations